3kyro/caprice/readme.md

 #### Usage

-* typing *#list* will print all available tokens in the caprice console
+* typing *#list* will print all available tokens in the caprice console in alphabetical order
 * pressing tab will cycle between all autocompleted suggestions

+*caprice* uses [crossterm](https://github.com/crossterm-rs/crossterm.git) as its terminal emulator.

 #### Example: